 3. Leukemia Symptoms

-Unfortunately, there are no screening tests that allow for early detection of any of the different types of leukemia.
-In addition, there are so many different types of leukemia and symptoms vary so much from one person to the next.
-Unfortunately, there is no one symptom that suggests you have leukemia.
+There are so many different types of leukemia that there is no one symptom that suggests you have leukemia.
 Symptoms generally reflect problems related to having a low blood count of red or white blood cells or platelets, and may include:

 - Dizziness or feeling lightheaded